 The exhibition turns the Inigo Rooms at Somerset House into an outpost of a post-apocalyptic world in the wake of a technological meltdown.
 Inspired by this world controlled by robots, where only basic technology is available to humans, we reproduced images of two of the robots using a DIY screen print effect.
 The typography had to stay within the guidelines of the Kings College brand, but we apocalypticised the King’s typeface it by turning it into a rubber stamp and force justifying the lines of type to reflect the staccato speaking voices of the robots.

-The Victoria and Albert Museum invited graphics industry experts to talk about their work as part of the “Graphic Gathering” event at the V&A, pictured above.
-Emily and Ruth from REG Design were two of the designers invited to speak, along with designers including Pali Palavathanan from Johnson Banks (shown presenting Johnson Banks work on stage at the V&A above) and Cecilie Maurud Barstad from Gilles & Cecilie Studio.
+The Victoria and Albert Museum invited us to talk about our work as part of the “Graphic Gathering” event at the V&A, pictured above.
+Emily and Ruth from REG Design were two of the designers invited to speak, along with designers including Pali Palavathanan from Johnson Banks (shown presenting Johnson Banks work on stage above) and Cecilie Maurud Barstad from Gilles & Cecilie Studio.

 The event was for school and college students considering a future in graphic design.
-I hope we inspired them and showed what an enjoyable and interesting career it is.
+Hopefully we inspired them!